-I heard on Kresta in the Afternoon recently, the story of Rudolf Hoess, a former Nazi officer who was responsible for many abominations during the Holocaust of the 20th century.
-Specifically, he was at Auschwitz, which is considered one of the largest concentration and extermination camps.
+Recently, I heard on Kresta in the Afternoon the story of Rudolf Hoess, a former Nazi officer who was responsible for many abominations during the Holocaust of the 20th century.
+Specifically, he was at Auschwitz, which is considered one of the largest concentration and extermination camps during that time.

 Growing up Catholic, something must’ve happened to his faith.
 Somewhere down the road, his faith entered a period of stagnation and eventually he would be responsible for one of the greatest abuses against human rights.
 By his own confession, he admitted killing at least 2.5 million people!